Captain Crunch ***Special Needs: FIV+***, a Adoptable Domestic Short Hair in FITCHBURG, MA image 1/6

 Oopsie.
 I am really sorry.

 My foster mom calls me Captain Crunch, Crunch A Munch, Honey Bunch, Poofy Wunch...
 In that order, and admittedly I think it's adorable.
-I follow her around and she gives me treats.
-I do ge
+But when she calls to me, she says, "Oh, Captain, my Captain" and I co

-Captain Crunch: a finger infatuated, cow cat big lug guy in need of a savvy human or family who knows my type and gets me.
+Captain Crunch: a cow cat big lug in need of a savvy human or family who knows my type and gets me

 Captain Crunch's story: First, about the name.
 I did not pick it.
 I have to blame Tufts, where I was surrendered by a Good Samaritan.
 I don't know much more, other than next thing you know I'm being poked and prodded by the medical team, and I didn't like it very much, So, I may have happened to bite a technician to show my dissatisfaction.
 Admittedly, I was not using my best judgment and that landed me in kitty jail for 10 days for a quarantine, per state regulation.